anthev-stack/Yeahnah/README.md

-# Yeahnah - RSVP Management Platform
+# Yeahnah - RSVP Management Platform (Next.js)

-Yeahnah is a comprehensive RSVP management platform designed to streamline event planning for both personal and business events.
+Yeahnah is a comprehensive RSVP management platform built with **Next.js** and designed to streamline event planning for both personal and business events.
 The platform features a modern, intuitive interface with advanced functionality including multi-store support, award voting systems, and detailed analytics.

-## Features
+## 🚀 Features

 ### 🎯 Core Functionality
 - **Dual Event Types**: Support for both Business and Personal events